tapyu/to-rm-courses/numerical-methods/README.md

 Other sources:
 - Dahlquist, G. and Björck, Å., 2003.
 Numerical methods.
 Courier Corporation.: A alternative material for Chapra.
 Basically, it seems to the same contents as Chapra (and in the same depth level).
 - Kreyszig, E., Stroud, K. and Stephenson, G., 2008.
 Advanced engineering mathematics: For analytical solution of ODEs (Part A, chap 1-6) and PDE (chapter 12).
+- Hoffman, J.D. and Frankel, S., 2018.
+Numerical methods for engineers and scientists.
+CRC press: It seems to be a more advanced book, with a special focus on algorithms for ODEs and PDEs problems.
+More advanced algorithms that aren't found on Chapra might be found here.
 - Goodfellow, I., Bengio, Y. and Courville, A., 2016.
 Deep learning.
 MIT press: Only the part about automatic differentiation (sec 6.5.9).

 ## Numerical methods summary